tolitius/highlander/README.md

 [Non Blocking I/O] => [Queue] => [Data Store]
 ```

-where a "Non blocking I/O" is [Netty](http://netty.io/) with pluggable "Queue" and "Data Store" pieces.
+where "Non blocking I/O", "Queue" and "Data Store" pieces are pluggable.

 #### Defaults
-By default Highlander runs on "Netty" => "ZeroMQ" => "Redis"
+By default Highlander runs on "[Netty](http://netty.io/)" => "[ZeroMQ](http://www.zeromq.org/)" => "[Redis](http://redis.io/)"

+There are some built in pieces though that can be used instead of default config:

+* "Netty" can be swapped with plain "Java NIO" (in case of a few connections and higher throughput demand)
-with an option to swap out "ZeroMQ" with a [Single Write Principle Queue](http://mechanical-sympathy.blogspot.com/2011/09/single-writer-principle.html)
+* "ZeroMQ" can be swapped with a [Single Write Principle Queue](http://mechanical-sympathy.blogspot.com/2011/09/single-writer-principle.html)
+* "Redis" can be swapped with "any other" data store

-##### _TODO: since a data store (store [thing]) and a queue (produce/consume) are just functions, give an example on how to plug "your own"_
+###### _TODO: since a data store (store [thing]) and a queue (produce/consume) are just functions, give an example on how to plug "your own"_

 ## Usage